morganc20/seng-550-final-project/finalReport.md

 }
 ```

-Everyone explain how they refined feature space for their model
+# Everyone explain how they refined feature space for their model

 #### Random Forest Regression

 In the Random Forest Regression model, the feature space was refined to off the text and title fields, and used the rating field as a binary target variable (label).
 With regard to the text and title fields, each field was tokenized, common words were filtered out of the data and the resulting words were mapped in numerical vectors based off of importance.
 The end results of both fields were then merged together and used in the model.

+#### Naive Bayes

+In the Naive Bayes model, the feature space was refined to include the title and text fields.
+The text and title fields were tokenized and transformed into numerical vectors using vectorization techniques.
+Common words were filtered out to enhance the relevance of features.
+The resulting feature vectors were merged to create the final input for the model.

 ### Experiment setup
 Ayo